 2 A paint cross-section from the background of Reynolds's Lord Heathfield reveals a multilayered structure and drying defects in the paint.
 Analysis by GC-MS has shown that Reynolds used a mixture of linseed oil and a natural resin (mastic) as a paint medium, rendering the painting vulnerable to conventional cleaning methods.
-The National Gallery 48 review of the year 2008-2009

 Technical work on the collection is made available to the public and to specialists in a number of ways - through books, exhibition publications, collection catalogues, articles, conference papers and the National Gallery Technical Bulletin.
 The Technical Bulletin is approaching its thirtieth volume, for publication in September 2009.
 To mark the occasion, the Gallery will host a three-day international conference devoted to the materials and techniques of easel paintings: 'Studying Old Master Paintings - Technology and Practice'.
 Future issues of the Technical Bulletin will be made available as a free on-line publication through a new feature of the National Gallery's website devoted to research on the collection.
-AR
+A R